brightprogrammer/brightprogrammer/README.md

 ## Hi there 👋

 I'm Siddharth Mishra.
 I absolutely love creating things.
 I've been writing code since I was in grade 2, slowly moving from LOGO -> HTML -> Java -> Python -> C++ -> C (finally!), while exploring other languages like Rust, Haskell, OCaml, etc...
 I love the idea of functional programming as well.
-By the time you're reading this, maybe I have some notes on lambda on my blog [brightprogrammer.in](https://brightprogrammer.in).
+By the time you're reading this, maybe I have some notes on lambda calculus on my blog [brightprogrammer.in](https://brightprogrammer.in).

 I currently support myself by taking contract works, providing consultancy, both by legal agreements, and by word of mouth (depending on whether I know you or not).
 I'm open to any technical discussion on my self hosted Mattermost server [chat.brightprogrammer.in](https://chat.brightprogrammer.in).